Custom Resolvers

 Multiple Resolvers

 You can configure multiple resolvers simultaneously.
-ESLint will try each resolver in sequence until one successfully resolves the module:
+The plugin tries each resolver in order until one successfully resolves the module:

 export default [{